StuartRiffle/ragtag-tiger/README.md

 - auto-downloads custom file loaders from the [LlamaIndex hub](https://llamahub.ai)
 - indexes documents inside archive files and email attachments
 - uses language-aware chunking for source code
+- consolidates RAG responses from multiple models with a "moderator" LLM that writes the final output
 - supports pseudo-interactive "chat" from the command line, using any chat/query response mode

 It's mostly the same boilerplate/glue code you were going to have to write anyway, so if this saves you an afternoon of sifting through machine-generated LlamaIndex tutorials and arguing with Copilot, please feel free to buy me a coffee.